Highways in Bulgaria: Greece

-Struma motorway connects near Kulata with the Greek A25 motorway (Serres – Lagkadas – A2 Egnatia Odos).
+Struma motorway connects near Kulata with the Greek A25 motorway.
 The route is part of the Pan-European Corridor IV.

 Also an intersection on the Maritsa motorway is built near Svilengrad, to connect with the EO51 road in Greece.

 Romania

 Botevgrad–Vidin, Veliko Tarnovo–Ruse and Shumen–Ruse expressways, all branching off from Hemus motorway are planned to connect with Romania.
 The Botevgrad-Vidin expressway is likely the first to be built.
-The Romanian PM Victor Ponta made a statement after the inauguration of New Europe Bridge that Romania plans to build a motorway between Craiova and Calafat.

 Also, in long terms, Cherno More motorway is planned to connect with the future Romanian A4 motorway to Constanţa (interchange with A2 motorway, leading to Bucharest).

 Turkey

 Maritsa motorway (A4) connects near Kapitan Andreevo with the Turkish O-3 motorway, heading to Istanbul.

 Serbia

 Europe motorway (A6) connects with the Serbian A4 motorway to Niš.
 The route is part of Pan-European Corridor X.

 North Macedonia

 Dupnitsa-Kyustendil expressway branching off from Struma motorway is planned to connect with North Macedonia.